Travel & Immigration Updates

 Dear Members of the UA Community:

-Given the ongoing nature of this litigation, we still strongly recommend individuals from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen do not depart the US.
+Given the Supreme Court decision, we strongly recommend that individuals from Iran, Libya, Somalia, Sudan, Syria, Venezuela and Yemen seek immigration advice before departing the US.

 Travel Ban Update:

 On June 26, 2018 the US Supreme Court upheld the travel ban proclamation of September 24, 2017.
 As a response, UA Global has shared updates and recommendations with those visiting scholars and students from the countries impacted by the ruling.
 One resource for more information, and a country-by-country breakdown of the policy is this page from NAFSA: Association of International Educators.